-The bipolar high-gravity topology theory predicts that an object orbiting perpendicular to the poles will have a circular orbit because gravity does not fluctuate significantly in the E-W axis.
-S38 is believed to have a Keplerian path as it travels E-W, but, when comparing S2 and S102/55 (FIG. 11), one can see that the path of S38 is the least mapped among the three.
-A study from 2016 collected all available astrometric data from 1995 to 2013 searching for speckle images using speckle holography to track undetected speckles from 1995 to 2005 of the orbit of S38.
+The bipolar high-gravity ST topology theory predicts that an object orbiting perpendicular to the poles will have a circular orbit because gravity does not fluctuate significantly in the E-W axis.
+The path of S38 was studied multiple times searching for its path using a Keplerian model as it travels E-W (FIG. 11).
+It orbits on the West side and there are relatively less interferences from other sources.
+However, one can see that the path of S38 is only partially descovered.
+A study from 2016 collected all available astrometric data from 1995 to 2013 searching for speckle images using speckle holography to track undetected speckles from 1995 to 2005.
 The results are shown in FIG. 12, containing 12 newly identified speckles from earlier years marked along the predicted orbit of S38 of 19 years.
 The authors of that report stated that "the motion of S0-38 alone is well fit by a Keplerian orbital model."
 Tracking star movements from thousands of speckle images is as much an art as it is a science.
-It involves theoretical assumptions that influenced the search and mathematical calculations.
-That report listed several parameters used in the search for speckles of S38 from 1995 to 2005, including a set of six Keplerian orbital parameters.
+It involves theoretical assumptions that influence the search and mathematical calculations.
+That report listed several parameters used in the search for speckles of S38 from 1995 to 2005, including a set of six Keplerian orbital parameters [31].
 Other parameters affecting the search include velocity, which was set to 400 km/s, and the spatial search parameter that limits the search between points to a span of 90° off the target, which is the location of Sgr A. These search limits affect the results.
 One way to affirm past findings is to make predictions.
-In the case of S38 with a Keplerian orbit of 19 years, one should expect that some of the 12 new speckles from 1995 (FIG. 13) would be reconfirmed on images from 2015 to 2020.
-(FIG. 14) shows the Prasa diagram with a time-series prediction of the location of S38 in 2020 based on the Keplerian model suggested by Boehle et al. (2016).
+In the case of S38 with a Keplerian orbit of 19 years, one should expect that some of the 12 new speckles from 1995 (FIG. 12) would be reconfirmed on images from 2015 to 2020.
+(FIG. 13) shows the Prasa diagram with a time-series prediction of the location of S38 in 2020 based on the Keplerian model suggested by Boehle et al. (2016).
 The first assumption was of the location of S38 in 2004.
 Parsa suggested that the two close points above the pericenter (FIG. 13) represent S38 in 2002.
-In 2002, S2 was at the pericenter, so one can extrapolate, based on Parsa, where S2 and S38 were in 2004.
-From that, one can find S38 in 2014/2015 after 10 years, which also corresponds to the new speckle found by Boehle in 1995 (FIG. 14).
-If one accepts a Keplerian orbit of 19 years for S38, then, in 2020, S38 should have been very close to Sgr A on its way to pass over the SMBH from its north pole (FIG. 13).
-In addition, because S2 just passed Sgr A from the south in 2018, both S2 and S38 should have been very close to each other in 2020 (S38 is marked by a crossed circle), both traveling north after S2 just passed the pericenter with Sgr A. The passage of S2 in 2018 at the pericenter was tracked by multiple telescopes, so it was expected that this close encounter by S2 and S38 would be identified.
+In 2002, S2 was at the pericenter, so one can extrapolate, based on Parsa (2017), where S2 and S38 were in 2004.
+From that, one can find S38 in 2014/2015 after 10 years, which also corresponds to the new speckle found by Boehle in 1995 (FIG. 13).
+If one accepts a Keplerian orbit of 19 years for S38, then, in 2020, S38 should have been very close to Sgr A on its way to pass over the SMBH from the north (FIG. 13).
+In addition, because S2 just passed Sgr A from the south in 2018, both S2 and S38 should have been very close to each other in 2020 (S38 is marked by a crossed circle), both traveling north after S2 just passed the pericenter with Sgr A. The passage of S2 in 2018 at the pericenter was tracked by multiple telescopes, so it was expected that this close encounter by S2 and S38 sould have been identified.

-An alternative time-series analysis based on a circular orbit profile is shown in FIG. 14, where a 26-year orbit of S38 would place S38 six years away from the pericenter.
-This proposed path also raises the possibility that some speckles attributed to S122/55 are those of S38.
+An alternative time-series analysis of a circular orbit profile based on the law of the conservation of angular momentum is shown in FIG. 14.
+An example of a 26-year orbit of S38 would place S38 six years away from the pericenter.
+This proposed path also raises the possibility that some speckles attributed to S122/55 could actually be of S38.